-These Crispy Parmesan Air Fryer Brussel Sprouts are garlicky, cheesy and so easy to make!
-Cooking brussel sprouts in the air fryer is going to be your new favorite way to make a quick side dish.
+These crispy Parmesan Air Fryer Brussel Sprouts are garlicky, cheesy and so easy to make!
+Cooking brussel sprouts in the air fryer will be your new favorite way to make a quick side dish.

-Air Fried Brussels Sprouts soak up delicious garlic, olive oil, and parmesan flavors while cooking, to create a lip-smacking combination.
+My air-fried Brussels Sprouts soak up delicious garlic, olive oil, and parmesan flavors while cooking to create a lip-smacking combination.
 With just a little amount of prep work and a handful of ingredients, this recipe comes together in under 20 minutes.

 Are Brussels Sprouts Healthy?

-Well, a healthy recipe definitely depends on how you make it.
-The brussels sprouts themselves are packed with healthy fiber, and supply you with vitamin C, vitamin K, folate, calcium, iron… So they are definitely good for you!
-And air-frying them in heart-healthy olive oil not only adds some healthy fat, but it prevents the nutrients in the sprouts from leaching out into cooking water.
+- Brussels sprouts are packed with healthy fiber and vitamin C, vitamin K, folate, calcium, and iron, so they are definitely good for you!
+And air-frying them in heart-healthy olive oil adds some healthy fats and prevents the sprouts’ nutrients from leaching into cooking water.

 - Brussels Sprouts: This recipe makes one pound of sprouts.
 Trim the ends, remove the outer leaves, and then cut them in half from top to bottom.